avalkov/MalDump/README.md

 # MalDump
-MalDump is utility capable of dumping malwares encrypted with crypters that use one of most prelevent code injection techniques RunPE.
+MalDump is utility capable of dumping malwares encrypted with crypters that use one of most prevalent code injection techniques RunPE.

 ## Dependencies